Chapter 8

 We humans make mental ‘maps’ of processes around us in order to live and survive.
 Many of those maps are simplified, based on a limited set of acquired habits and experienced events.
 The maps also tend to assume single and linear relationships between causes and effects.
 Assuming that more cars (A) cause more traffic accidents [...]

-System dynamics for real-world complexity: a book by Erik Pruyt
+System dynamics for real-world complexity: two book reviews

 Go to Top